eviden-actions/.github/CONTRIBUTING.md

 :+1::tada: Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great. :tada::+1:

-The following is a set of guidelines for contributing to **EVIDEN Actions**, which are hosted in the [eviden-actions organization](https://github.com/eviden-actions) on GitHub.
+The following is a set of guidelines for contributing to **EVIDEN Actions**, which are hosted in the [atos-actions organization](https://github.com/atos-actions) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct